RobertJansen1/OpenStack-Docs/_posts/migrations/2025-10-29-faq-migrations.md

 ## What will happen with Load Balancers during migration?
 All load balancers will be migrated once all instances have been migrated.
 During the migration of the load balancer there will be some minutes of downtime, as the load balancer needs to be recreated in the new region.
 The migration of the load balancer will start automatically once all instances have been migrated and will be on the same day as the last instance migration of your project.
 Load balancers will be converted to Octava load balancers during migration and will have the flavor 'Small' assigned.
 We expect the performance to be similar to or better than the current load balancer performance.

+## What will happen with HEAT stacks during migration?
+To prevent errors and unexpected behaviour, all instances in a HEAT stack will be migrated to the new platform as seperate resources.
+HEAT configurations will be removed from the old platform after the migration is finished.
+If you want to keep using HEAT on the destination region, we ask you to create a new heat stack with instances and migrate your data and configurations yourself.

 ## How can I initiate the migration myself?